Richard PerezAssistant Professor of Theatre

 Richard Perez joined the Hope faculty in 2013.
 He has worked nationally as a professional actor, director and theatre administrator.
 Much of his work has been devoted to the development of new plays and playwrights.

-He teaches Acting, Directing, American Theatre History, Audition Techniques, Theatre 101 and First Year Seminar.
+He teaches Acting, Directing, American Theatre History, Audition Techniques, Theatre 101, First Year Seminar, Musical Theatre Workshop and Playwriting.

-He is also an advocate for greater diversity in American Theatre.
-He is a steering committee member of the Latina/o Theatre Commons.
-LTC is a national movement that uses a commons-based approach to transform the narrative of the American theater, to amplify the visibility of Latina/o performance making and to champion equity through advocacy, art making, convening and scholarship.
+He is also an advocate for greater diversity in American theatre.
+He is a steering committee member of the Latinx Theatre Commons.
+LTC is a national movement that uses a commons-based approach to transform the narrative of the American theater, to amplify the visibility of Latinx performance making and to champion equity through advocacy, art making, convening and scholarship.

 Areas of Interest